Armed standoff closes portion of I-485 in Mint Hill - NewsBreak

 Crash involving tractor-trailer closes southbound I-85 at Graham St. in Charlotte

 CHARLOTTE, N.C.
-(WBTV) – A crash involving a tractor-trailer has closed a portion of Interstate 85 in Charlotte.
+(WBTV) – A crash involving a tractor-trailer closeda portion of Interstate 85 in Charlotte.
 According to Charlotte Fire, the crash happened on I-85 South at Graham Street.
-All southbound lanes of I-85 are closed momentarily due to operations and traffic is being diverted off the...
+All southbound lanes of I-85 were closed due to operations until 10:26 a.m.
+First responders said there are significant delays...

 WBTV